 With practice, I create my post graphic and Pinterest graphic in about 10-15 minutes including searching for an image.

 Remember, before you use any image, make sure you have the rights to do so.
-I recommend using a stock photo membership like Haute Stock.
+I recommend using a stock photo membership like Styled Stock Society.

 6) Invest in Yourself and Your Blog